jdcreedon/filegrunt/README.md

 # Does it Work
 Initial inspection indicates duplicates are being identified correctly as expected.

+# Compiling
+Instructions for compiling on Windows, macOS, Linux, and FreeBSD are in BUILDING.

 # Useful Links
 - Markdown Cheat Sheet for README.md https://www.markdownguide.org/cheat-sheet/
 - Open Source Guide https://opensource.guide/